CMSgov/CMCS-DSG-DSS-Certification/Ongoing Reporting/Overview/readme.md

 ### Step 1: Create the Operational Report

-States are required to use the Operational Report Workbook (ORW) template (please reach out to your State Officer to get the template) to submit their operational metrics by module.
+States are required to use the [Operational Report Workbook (ORW) template](https://www.medicaid.gov/medicaid/data-and-systems/downloads/operational-report-workbook.xlsx) to submit their operational metrics by module.
 The Excel template includes three tabs: the first contains general instructions completing it, followed by two tabs for data entry, titled “Metric Definitions” and “Metric Values.”
 Additional instructions for the ORW are located on the MES Certification Repository.

 For the state-submitted metrics data to be successfully processed, the state needs to fill in and correctly format the required data fields.
 Refer to the [Operational Report Workbook Validation Rules]({{site.baseurl}}/Ongoing%20Reporting/Rules%20and%20Guidelines/), for the list of required data and data entry rules.